nucleom42/validy/README.md

 # It is not necessary to call explicitly `validate`
 # because fool in the setter's list  defined in the config.
 # So validate for all instance variables will be triggered
-# once setter for variable fool will be triggered
+# once fool will be assigned
 pry(main)> isnstance.fool = ''
 pry(main)> isnstance.valid?